scssphp/scssphp/docs/index.md

 {% endhighlight %}

 The `compile` method takes `SCSS` as a string, and returns the `CSS`.
-If there is an error when compiling then an exception is thrown with an appropriate message.
+If there is an error when compiling, an exception is thrown with an appropriate message.

 For a more detailed guide, consult <a href="{{ site.baseurl }}/docs/">{{ site.baseurl }}/docs/</a>.